U.S. Army Soldiers Conduct Operations in the Middle East

-A U.S. Army air defense artilleryman works to put an AN/MPQ-53 radar into operation in the U.S. Central Command area of responsibility.
-The AN/MPQ-53 is the primary radar for the MIM-104 Patriot missile system.
+A U.S. Army soldier monitors a Single Channel Ground and Airborne Radio System (SINCGARS) in the U.S. Central Command area of responsibility.
+The SINCGARS is a tactical FM radio used by both U.S. and allied forces for secure communications.
 (U.S. Army photo)

 |Date Taken: